Neil Fligstein

 Neil Fligstein (born May 23, 1951) is an American sociologist, and professor at the University of California, Berkeley.
 His research focuses on economic sociology, political sociology, and organizational theory.
+It has advanced the understanding of how social fields shape economic and political orders, including influential frameworks on the cultural foundations of markets and strategic action fields.

-Fligstein's theoretical work in economic sociology has focused on "political-cultural" approach to "markets in corporate control," the structure of markets, and the intersection of markets and politics.
+Fligstein has developed a “political-cultural” approach to market analysis, arguing that markets are social and political arenas shaped by actors’ conceptions of control, state regulation, and institutional structures."
 These concepts have been applied to study the European Union's development of a single market through cooperative political processes.
 In 2012, he co-authored A Theory of Fields with Doug McAdam, presenting a framework for analyzing social orders in politics, economics, and social movements.

 Early life and education

 Born in Seattle, Washington, Fligstein received his BA in 1973 from Reed College, an MS in 1976 from the University of Wisconsin, and a PhD in 1979 from the University of Wisconsin.